isomerpages/govtech-stp/_vaccinated-travel-lane/VTL Air/VTL (Air) Checklist for Travel to Singapore.md

 <div style="padding:10px 10px 10px 10px; margin-bottom:0px; line-height:1.35; background-color:#d5d5d5; font-size:18px;" id="1A">
 &#9744; &nbsp;&nbsp;<b>Stage 1A: Obtain an accepted proof of vaccination</b></div>
 <div style="padding:10px; margin-bottom:10px; line-height:1.35; background-color:#f8f8f8; font-size:18px;">
-	<p style="padding: 0px; margin-top:10px; font-size:18px; line-height:1.35;">Travellers <u>must</u> obtain any of the acceptable proof of vaccination to be eligible for the VTL. <br><br>You may check for the acceptable proof of vaccination based on their countries/regions of issuance below.
+	<p style="padding: 0px; margin-top:10px; font-size:18px; line-height:1.35;">Travellers <u>must</u> obtain any of the acceptable proof of vaccination to be eligible for the VTL. </p>
+	<p style="padding: 0px; margin-top:10px; font-size:18px; line-height:1.35;">You may check for the acceptable proof of vaccination based on their countries/regions of issuance below.
 The upload instructions for Short-Term Visitors (STVs) and MOM Work Permit Holders (WPHs) will be required for <b>Stage 1B</b>.
-The QR codes of certain vaccination certificates can be verified by travellers themselves before application.
-Travellers are encouraged to verify that their vaccination certificates are valid using these publicly available verification tools if available, before they apply for a VTP or travel to Singapore.</p>
+The QR codes of certain vaccination certificates can be verified by travellers themselves before application.</p>
-<p style="padding: 0px; margin-top:10px; font-size:18px; line-height:1.35;">MOM LTPHs may also obtain an acceptance letter from the <a href="https://eservices.ica.gov.sg/STO1/VCP" target="_blank">Vaccination Check Portal</a> and present it in lieu of an accepted proof of vaccination.</p>
+		<p style="padding: 0px; margin-top:10px; font-size:18px; line-height:1.35;">SCs/PRs and eligible LTPHs with digitally-verifiable vaccination certificates (i.e. certificates with QR codes) can use the <a href="https://go.gov.sg/vcp-portal" target="_blank">Vaccination Check Portal</a> to verify if their certificates can be digitally recognised.
+This is an optional step for travellers’ own assurance and to facilitate boarding checks by transport operators.
+If the verification fails, they can continue to show their vaccination app or vaccination certificates as proof of vaccination at the point of boarding or during immigration clearance.</p>
 	<p style="padding: 0px; margin-top:10px; font-size:18px; line-height:1.35;"><u><b>Accepted Proof of Vaccination by Countries/Regions of Issuance (Click to Expand)</b></u> </p>
 <html>